FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 request and secondly is the requestor permitted to access the resource?
 The FIWARE **Keyrock** generic enabler uses [OAuth2](https://oauth.net/2/) to enable third-party applications to obtain limited access to services. **OAuth2** is the open standard for access delegation to grant access rights.
-It allows notifying a resource provider (e.g. the Knowage Generic Enabler) that the resource owner (e.g. you) grants permission to a third-party (e.g. a Knowage Application) access to their information (e.g. the list of entities).
+It allows notifying a resource provider (e.g. the Wirecloud Generic Enabler) that the resource owner (e.g. you) grants permission to a third-party (e.g. a Wirecloud Application) access to their information (e.g. the list of entities).

 <!-- textlint-disable -->